 Our Conclusion

 Floor-to-ceiling windows add a contemporary architectural style to your living space and can turn a house into your dream home, but they have some drawbacks.
-Consider your budget when deciding if you want to install floor-to-ceiling windows and whether they are consistent with your personal design ideas.
+Consider your budget when deciding if you want to install floor-to-ceiling windows, and determine whether they are consistent with your design ideas.
 Always consult window professionals and request multiple quotes before finalizing your budget.

 What are the windows from floor to ceiling called?

-Windows that extend from floor to ceiling are called floor-to-ceiling windows, but they are also commonly referred to as window walls or a wall of windows.
+Windows that extend from floor to ceiling are called floor-to-ceiling windows, but you can also refer to them as window walls or a wall of windows.

 How expensive is a floor-to-ceiling window?